 - Best Memories Academy (Florida) hosted a drive-in graduation featuring a slideshow on a large outdoor screen, a photobooth, a gift bag station, and a meal prepared in takeout containers for families to enjoy in their cars.

-Ways to Celebrate Your Team:
+Ways to Celebrate Your Teachers and Teams:

 Say thank you.
-A simple “thank you” can go along way when you recognize a colleague’s dedication, their consistency, their acts of kindness, their work ethic, etc. These moments of recognition can be shared across title or position and during any time.
+A simple “thank you” can go a long way when you recognize a colleague’s dedication, their consistency, their acts of kindness, their work ethic, etc. These moments of recognition can be shared across title or position and during any time.

 Host an achievement happy hour.
 Ask your team to grab a tasty drink of their choice and join one another for a virtual happy hour to celebrate your accomplishments for completing a project or goal.
 Once acknowledgements are communicated, consider adding a fun event to your celebration like a virtual party game (e.g. murder mystery, trivia) or a cooking class that welcomes laughter and fun to your event.